kotlin-bitcoin-tools/bip21/README.md

 implementation("org.kotlinbitcointools:bip21:0.0.4-SNAPSHOT")
 ```

+## Documentation

+You can [find the docs for this library here](https://kotlin-bitcoin-tools.github.io/bip21/index.html).
+You can also serve them locally by using the `just serve` command.

 ## Build locally

 To build the library locally and deploy to your local Maven repository, run the following command:

 ```shell
 ./gradlew publishToMavenLocal
 ```

 The library will be available in your local Maven repository (typically at `~/.m2/repository/` for macOS and Linux systems) under the group ID `org.kotlinbitcointools` and the artifact ID `bip21`.
 You can import it in your project as you would any other Maven dependency provided you have your local Maven repository (`mavenLocal()`) configured as a dependency source:

 ```kotlin
 // settings.gradle.kts
 dependencyResolutionManagement {